October 7, 2019

 Skyvia team is glad to announce the fresh updates of the Jira connector.
 We have significantly improved support for Jira Cloud by adding the ability to connect via Jira API v3 and using OAuth authentication.

 Now you need to explicitly specify whether you are connecting to Jira Cloud or Jira Server when creating a connection.
-For connecting to Jira Server nothing has changed, but for Jira Cloud you will have several additional parameters.
+The procedure for connecting to Jira Server remains the same.
+For Jira Cloud you will need to specify several additional parameters.

 Skyvia keeps support for both API v2 and API v3, and you can select the API version to use when creating or editing a connection.

-The main difference between the API versions in Skyvia is that the fields, mentioned above, are available as usual text fields, storing texts using Jira formatting notation, via API v2 connections.
+The main difference between the API versions in Skyvia is that the above-mentioned fields are available as usual text fields, storing texts in Jira formatting notation, via API v2 connections.
 In API v3 connections they are presented as JSON objects in Atlassian Document Format.
 Root node properties of these JSON objects are available as separate fields — Version, Type and Content.
 The latter contains the actual content as a JSON array of document nodes.